 It can also be invisible, of course, but the idea that it’s always invisible is just not accurate.
 Depression often erodes one’s abilities to complete basic tasks that wouldn’t be a problem in a healthier, less depressed period, and personal care and hygiene are very much included in that list.
 When I get depressed, my clothing, hair, and physical appearance all tend to suffer, not to mention the cleanliness of my apartment (which I must admit is not what you’d call spotless at the best of times).

 If you’re someone who knows they are prone to depression, taking the time to sit down with the people in your life and ask them to keep an eye out for this kind of slippage can be really, really helpful in catching a depressive period before you’re all the way at the bottom of the hole.
-Conversely, if there’s someone in your life you know is prone to depression, it can be good idea to keep this point in mind.
+Conversely, if there’s someone in your life you know is prone to depression, it can be a good idea to keep this point in mind.
 I’m not, of course, advocating screaming, “YOU’RE DEPRESSED!” in someone’s face if you notice that they’re not looking fantastic one day.
 But in the event that you see slippage for a few weeks at a time, it may be worthwhile to (gently, kindly) ask them if they are feeling all right, and if there is anything you can do to help.
-It can be really, really difficult for a depressed person to reach out and ask for help — remember, depression is a liar and a bully, and often insists that to ask for assistance is selfish and wrong.
+It can be really, really difficult for a depressed person to reach out and ask for help — remember, depression is a liar and a bully and often insists that asking for assistance is selfish and wrong.
 Your taking that first step can mean the world to someone who is struggling.

 8) Depression responds to routine and structure

 No, really.
 It does.
 When you’re depressed, it doesn’t feel like it’s going to.
-When you’re depressed, the idea of maintaining any routine, following any structure or, indeed, getting out of bed often feels borderline insane.
+When you’re depressed, the idea of maintaining any routine, following any structure, or, indeed, getting out of bed often feels borderline insane.
 But the fact remains that this is true.
 Conversely, long periods without routine and structure can be depression’s breeding ground; this is why unemployment and depression are common bedfellows.

 I’m not, by nature, someone who is much for either structure or routine; in fact, if I’d been born neurotypical, my life might well be a nomadic one where I followed my whims, or the remaining members of the Grateful Dead, or both.
 As it is, I’ve figured out a variety of little routines and structures that I can apply to my days, weeks, and months, and which help immensely in keeping my head above the depression waters.
 I’m not going to detail those routines here, because depression management is a very personal thing, and works a little differently for each person.
 But it is manageable.